CellGenix® rh IL-1β

 GMP and Preclinical grade

 CellGenix Recombinant Human IL-1β reliably stimulates the maturation of immature dendritic cells (DCs).
+It in addition promotes the generation of megakaryocytes derived from pluripotent stem cells (PSCs).
 CellGenix rh IL-1β is produced in our dedicated animal-free facility ensuring maximum safety for optimal use in ATMP manufacturing.

 Interleukin-1 beta (IL-1β) is a proinflammatory cytokine that is mainly produced by monocytes and activated macrophages as a proprotein.
 Inflammatory responses are mediated by IL-1β in T cells, natural killer cells (NK cells) and B cells.
 It induces the production of pro-inflammatory cytokines (IL-2, IL-3, IL-6) as well as interferons.
 Furthermore, IL-1β modulates the secretion of cytokines by various subsets of human DCs.